Coast Guard, DOT.

 Temporary final rule.

-At the request of the U.S. Navy, the Coast Guard is establishing a temporary security zone covering the area of territorial sea and land adjacent to the bombing and gunnery range (Impact Area) at the naval installation on the eastern end of Vieques Island, Puerto Rico.
+At the request of the U.S. Navy, the Coast Guard is establishing an additional temporary security zone covering the area of territorial sea and land adjacent to the bombing and gunnery range (Impact Area) at the naval installation on the eastern end of Vieques Island, Puerto Rico.
 The security zone is needed to protect the bombing and gunnery range, and adjacent land and waters at the Navy's Atlantic Fleet Weapons Training Facility on Vieques Island, PR, to ensure against destruction, injury, or loss of uninterrupted use.
+This rule effectively extends the duration of the rule published on May 3, 2001.
 Only authorized vessels are permitted to enter or remain within the security zone.

-Documents indicated in this preamble as being available in the docket, are part of docket [CGD07-00-080] and are available for inspection or copying at the Seventh Coast Guard District office, 909 SE First Avenue, Room 918, Miami, FL 33131, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.Start Further Info
+Documents indicated in this preamble as being available in the docket, are part of docket [CGD07-01-036] and are available for inspection or copying at the Seventh Coast Guard District office, 909 S.E.
+First Avenue, Room 918, Miami, FL, 33131, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Even if the requirements of 5 U.S.C.
 553 would otherwise be applicable, the Coast Guard for good cause finds that, under 5 U.S.C.
 553(b)(B) and (d)(3), notice and public comment on the rule before the effective date of the rule and advance publication are impracticable and contrary to the public interest.
-There is an imminent need to use the naval installation bombing and gunnery range and the adjacent waters for exercises scheduled to commence in the near term, and the exercises being conducted by the Navy further the national security interests of the United States.
-Moreover, the conduct of notice and comment rulemaking proceedings and compliance with advance notice requirements present significant public safety concerns that outweigh the public interest in compliance with these provisions.
-Public rulemaking proceedings and advance publication could provoke consequences that would pose a risk of harm to the public, military personnel, and law enforcement personnel charged with enforcement of the security zone and interfere with the commencement and completion of the training exercises.
+There is an imminent need to use the naval installation bombing and gunnery range and the adjacent waters for ongoing scheduled exercises by the Navy which further the national security interests of the United States.
+Opportunity for notice and public comment or advance publication of the zone was impracticable since the Navy did not request the establishment of the zone until 30 April 2001.
 This regulation is geographically and temporally tailored to meet the needs of national security with a minimal burden on the public.